E-ARK-Software/eark-python-bridge/README.md

 9. Remember to deactivate your virtualenv by running ```deactivate``` when finished.

 ## Using the REST API

+Note that the `ContentType` of requests must be `application/x-www-form-urlencoded` (added in header):

+    Content-Type: application/x-www-form-urlencoded

 Using the REST API, it is possible to list and manipulate files.
 In this section the supported operations are described.
 In general, all operations are executed using the HTTP POST method with two parameters ```action``` and ```path```. ```action``` should be one of ```list```, ```getcontent```, ```edit```, ```commit```, ```delete```, ```getinfo```, ```copy```, ```move```, ```mkdir```, ```untar```, ```gettree```. ```path``` should be a valid sub path relative to the workspace.